Azure/autorest/src/autorest-core/resources/default-configuration.md

   swagger-document/azure-openapi-validator:
     input:
       - transform
-      - azure-validator # artificial predecessor in order to ensure order of messages for CI purposes! replace section with the one below after migration complete swagger-document/individual/azure-openapi-validator:
+      - azure-validator # artificial predecessor in order to ensure order of messages for CI purposes swagger-document/individual/azure-openapi-validator:
     input:
       - transform
-      - azure-validator # artificial predecessor in order to ensure order of messages for CI purposes! replace section with the one below after migration complete
+      - azure-validator # artificial predecessor in order to ensure order of messages for CI purposes
 ```

 Activate `azure-validator` when setting `azure-arm`!?